A General Framework for Bayes Structured Linear Models: Applications

 \subsection{Multi-task learning}

 Multi-task learning is another name for multiple linear regression in the form of $XB$ with $X\in\mathbb{R}^{n\times p}$ and $B\in\mathbb{R}^{p\times m}$.
 Compared with $m$ independent linear regression problems, a typical multi-task learning setting assumes some dependent structure among the columns of the coefficient matrix $B$.
 The group sparsity assumption considered in Section \ref{sec:group} is an example where the columns of $B$ share the same support.

-In this section, we assume a clustering structure among the columns of $B$.
-That is, $B_{*j}=Q_{*z(j)}$ for some $z\in[k]^m$ and $Q\in\mathbb{R}^{p\times k}$.
+In this section, we consider another special but important class of multi-task learning problems.
+We assume a clustering structure among the columns of $B$, i.e., $B_{*j}=Q_{*z(j)}$ for some $z\in[k]^m$ and $Q\in\mathbb{R}^{p\times k}$.
 In other words, the $m$ regression coefficient vectors are allowed to choose from $k$ possibilities.
 When the design $X$ is an identity matrix, it reduces to an ordinary clustering problem.